kinetic-context

 To update to the latest version:

-kctx restart
+kctx update

 Troubleshooting